danielxdad/canvas/README.md

 # canvas
-## Playing with Canvas API, maths, shapes &amp; colors for fun
+## Playing with Canvas API, maths, shapes &amp; colors for fun and learning

 You can find some images like this in the "images" directory: